SAP/luigi/docs/luigi-container.md

     </luigi-container>
 ```

-### Compound container
+### Compound Container

-The Luigi compound container works similarly to Luigi's compound web components [feature](web-component.md#compound-web-components) and it allows you to insert multiple micro frontends on the same page.
+The Luigi compound Container works similarly to Luigi's compound web components [feature](web-component.md#compound-web-components) and allows you to insert multiple micro frontends on the same page.

-You can use the Luigi compound container as follows:
+You can use the Luigi compound Container as follows:

 ```html
     <luigi-compound-container